Sarah Campion (writer): Writing career

 Campion adopted a pseudonym based on the names of her grandmother and a favourite Elizabethan poet Thomas Campion.
 This pseudonym was used for all of her writing except for two early articles in Cambridge Review in 1931.

 Although Campion only lived in Australia for a short period, she wrote six novels set in the northern outback.
 These novels are largely satirical and she is best known for the Burdekin trilogy including Mo Burdekin, Bonanza and The Pommy Cow.
 "Campion's satire blazes away, not just at the hard economic targets of colonisation, capitalism, patriarchy, legal processes and war, but also at the softer idealism of Utopian socialism, religion and romantic love."

 Dale Spender described her achievement in The Penguin Anthology of Australian Women Writers, "Her impressively detailed and perceptive account of Australian northern life is even more remarkable given the relative shortness of her stay; the power of the continent, and the puny and painful nature of human existence, are starkly portrayed in her Australian novels and leave an indelible imprint."

 Most of Campion's writing was done under difficult circumstances including the Blitz period of World War II, caring for her parents and while holding several jobs.
-Campion published 13 books including a biography of her father, and an early account of Britain's National Health Scheme.
+Campion published 13 books including a biography of her father, and an early account of Britain's National Health Service.
 While all her novels were published by 1951, Campion continued to write reviews, history, diaries, letters to the editor, and autobiography into her later years.
 Her column for six years in the 1950s for the New Zealand magazine Home and Building were collected into I live here now in 2000.
 This collection of articles reveals a perceptive woman well ahead of her time.